onelastjedi/node-jwt/README.md

 # node-jwt

 JavaScript library to sign and verify JSON Web Tokens in it's simplest form.
 Has no dependencies.
-Only works with HMAC SHA256.
+At the moment works only with HMAC SHA256.

 ## Installation